Canadian banks eye Cuban presence as tensions ease

 Both banks were players in the country before the 1959 revolution in which Fidel Castro took power.
 The revolution ushered in an era of communism and U.S. sanctions that has made it difficult for companies with a U.S. presence to do business there.

-But U.S. relations with Cuba have thawed somewhat under U.S. President Barack Obama and after the aging Fidel Castro handed over power to his liberalizing younger brother Raul, encouraging the banks to take initial - if tentative - steps back into the country.
+But U.S. relations with Cuba have thawed somewhat under U.S. President Barack Obama and after Fidel Castro handed over power to his liberalizing brother Raul.

-"I think a lot of people are looking at the regime changes and the age of Castro and his brother and thinking it's only a matter of time before Cuba basically opens up," said Lawrence Booth, a finance professor at the University of Toronto's Rotman School of Management.

 Scotiabank, Canada's No. 3 lender, said it has applied to the Central Bank of Cuba for a representative office license.